 Despite concerns over the environmental effects of flying, air travel is still a booming industry.
 US manufacturer Boeing estimates that over the next 20 years, demands for aeroplanes will exceed 39,000 in the next twenty years.
 More planes mean more passengers, increased pressure on airports and airspace, and inevitably, an increased likelihood of delays.
-All of this makes an increase in compensation claims inevitable.
+All of this makes an increase in compensation claims inevitable due to the many causes of flight delays.

 Flight cancellations already affect millions of passengers each year — around 17 million in 2018 alone.
 According to Airhelp, during that year, over 175,000 UK flights were delayed or cancelled — that’s 26,000 more than in 2017.
 Out of the total of 692,800 UK flights, 164,690 were delayed by 15 minutes or more and a further 10,640 were cancelled outright.
 That means over 25 per cent of UK flights were disrupted in 2018.